Indhuja2007/Module1/README.md

-# Conditional Statements in Python: Even or Odd Checker
+# Ex-1:Conditional Statements in Python: Even or Odd Checker

 ## Name: INDHUJA.K
 ## Register no: 212225040133